cbenge509/BERTVision/README.md

 License
 -------
-Licensed under the Apache 2.0 License.
+Licensed under the MIT License.
 See [LICENSE](LICENSE.txt) file for more details.